Searching ...

 Ohio Property Tax Credits

-Owner-occupied properties qualify for a 2.5% reduction credit on their property taxes for that primary residence, as long the home was their principal residence on January 1 of the year they applied for the credit.
+Owner-occupied properties qualify for a 2.5% reduction credit on their property taxes for that primary residence.
+As long the home was the principal residence on January 1 of the year they applied for the credit, it can save owners some on their tax bill.

 Ohio Homestead Exemption